tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 </script>
 ```

-With the latest changes, we have shown typescript works throughout the project in standalone files as a lang target and vue class components.
+With the latest changes, we have shown typescript works throughout the project in standalone files as a `lang target` and `vue class components`.
 If you run into any issues you can always refer to the end solution.
-An issue I ran into my self was while it’s possible to extend a base Vue component like `BaseWorldDecorated.ts`to HellowWorld.vue, the logger method that is inherited from BaseWorldDecorated works in the HelloWorld’s template, but fails if used within the actual vue class component.
+An issue I ran into my self was while it’s possible to extend a base Vue component like `BaseWorldDecorated.ts` to HellowWorld.vue, the logger method that is inherited from BaseWorldDecorated works in the HelloWorld’s template, but fails if used within the actual vue class component.

 ```javascript
 @Component({